 An example of taking a prevention approach legally regarding intellectual property protection is when a company files a patent.
 The company is disclosing technical information that can bring the company a future profit, and this gives them more freedom to pursue developing their technology for that specific purpose.

-At this point of the strategy, it becomes a case of where the law and legal experts working at the company are seen as an invaluable asset.
+At this point of the strategy, it becomes a case of where the law and legal experts working at the company is seen as an invaluable asset.
 Using their legal expertise, they are able to advise on areas like minimising business costs, reducing tax payments, and they are generally involved in all strategic decision-making processes that aim to give that business a competitive edge in the marketplace.

 Generally, companies that focus on this legal strategy will use legal experts for two primary areas:

 - Reducing business and operating costs legally.

 - Increasing ROI from certain legal applications like patents or licensing.